Mental Health Awareness Month

 “I Care By” Campaign

-NASP is a supporting partner of the I Care By campaign.
-Throughout the coming school year NASP will be promoting campaign messages that focus on supporting children and youth with serious emotional and behavioral challenges.
+NASP is also a partner organization for the I Care By campaign, a joint project with the Institute on Disability at the University of New Hampshire which focuses on supporting children and youth with serious emotional and behavioral challenges.
 The campaign provides participants with specific positive actions to take that have been proven to be successful in supporting youth with behavioral challenges, along with ways to share these actions and encourage others to do the same.
-Read more in the issues summary.
+Visit the website to take action steps and to access the resources, videos, and information about the award-winning documentary film, Who Cares About Kelsey.

 NASP Mental Health Resources